How to Autofilter Values Not Equal to a Certain Value with VBA in Excel

 VBA Code to Autofilter Values Not Equal to a Certain Value in Excel Value

-â§ Output:
+⧭ Output:

 Change the inputs according to your need, and then run the code (First create a new worksheet called Sheet2, or anything as your destination worksheet, then run the code.
 Otherwise, it’ll show an error.).

-You’ll get the specific columns of your data set (Columns 1 and 3 in this example) auto filtered to the destination worksheet containing only the values that are not equal to the certain value (F in this example).
+You’ll get the specific columns of your data set (Columns 1 and 3 in this example) auto-filtered to the destination worksheet containing only the values that are not equal to the certain value (F in this example).

 2. Autofilter Values That are Not Equal to a Certain Value from a Specific Range of Cells with Excel VBA

-We’ve learned to autofilter the values that are not equal to a certain value from a whole worksheet in Excel VBA.
+We’ve learned to auto-filter the values that are not equal to a certain value from a whole worksheet in Excel VBA.

-Now we’ll learn to autofilter values from a specific range.
+Now we’ll learn to auto-filter values from a specific range.

 Data Set Autofilter Values Not Equal to a Certain Value with VBA in Excel

-This time our objective is to autofilter the students who got a grade not equal to F in the same worksheet, in cell F3.
+This time our objective is to auto-filter the students who got a Grade not equal to F in the same worksheet, in cell F3.

 ⧪ Step 1: Inserting the Inputs

-First, you have to insert the inputs to the code.
+First, you have to insert the inputs into the code.
 This time it’ll include the name of the source worksheet (Sheet3), the destination worksheet (Sheet3), the destination cell (F3), the columns that will be filtered (1, 3), the column with the certain value (3), and the certain value (F).

 Source_Worksheet = "Sheet3"